hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 Go to **ActivityViewController.swift**.
 Cut out everything from the `// MARK: Networking` section and paste it into **PeriodicCheckForBids.swift**.

 Remove `private dynamic` from the signature of the `refresh()` method.
-It needs to be usable from another object, which is why it can no longer be private.
-(You may not have seen `dynamic` before; that was only needed to connect the method to the `UIRefreshControl`.)
+It needs to be usable from another object, which is why it can no longer be private; `dynamic` was only needed to connect the method to the `UIRefreshControl`.

 From **ActivityViewController.swift**, also cut the declaration for the `timer` variable and paste it into **PeriodicCheckForBids.swift**.